If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 Mazarick Park is part of ecoEXPLORE.
 Designed by the North Carolina Arboretum, it stands for “Experiences Promoting Learning Outdoors for Research and Education.”
 It combines science, kid-friendly technology, and fun outdoor learning environments for kids ages in grades K-8.

-Kids can visit the park, explore, and earn badges in topics such as ornithology, entomology, botany, and mycology.
-Lake Rim Park and Carvers Creek State Park are two other such Fayetteville area spots where ecoExplorers can observe nature.
+Kids can visit the park, explore, and earn badges in ornithology, entomology, botany, and mycology.
+Lake Rim Park and Carvers Creek State Park are other Fayetteville spots where eco-explorers can observe nature.

 21. Cameo Art House Theatre